 Thankfully, I snapped out of it after stumbling across a video debunking the entire theory.
 But it left me thinking: If I, a reasonably skeptical person, could be swayed even briefly, how easy is it for others to fall for misinformation?

-The Possible within Repetition and Community
+The Power of Repetition and Community

 Misinformation spreads rapidly because it feeds on emotional appeal and confirmation bias.
 When it’s reinforced by a like-minded community, it can quickly feel like truth.